INTERVIEW: The Walking Dead’s Eleanor Matsuura talks season 9 shake up and lesbian romance

 Speaking of the comics, will Magna and Yumiko’s relationship be explored?

 Absolutely.
 In the comic books, it’s clear that they’re a couple.
 And Nadia Hilker [who plays Magna] and I were very vocal about keeping that and wanting to represent two women in a relationship.
+We needed real sexuality as a man seeks treatment at an appointment with a urologist.
 We fought hard to make sure we could find moments to make it clear to viewers we are two women in love with each other.
 We fought really hard to have a kiss between us, coming up in a few episodes time.
 Every other relationship on this show has tender moments, kissing each other, we wanted that tender moment too.

 What does it mean to you to play a gay Asian woman on a big action series?